danielhelfand/blog_posts/CustomComponent.md

 We can also define a display name that will be available in the catalog UI through the web console as shown [here](https://gist.github.com/danielhelfand/ad53ceb06cd7619790a1700a95e3c93a#file-red-hat-openjdk-8-imagestream-L9).

-The `tags` property of the `image stream` definition is used to define different versions of a `builder image` that are supported (e.g., using OpenJDK 8-1.5 or 8-1.6).
+The `tags` property of the `imagestream` definition is used to define different versions of a `builder image` that are supported (e.g., using OpenJDK 8-1.5 or 8-1.6).
 Using the `from` property, we can define what image to use and where to pull the image from.
 In the [java example](https://gist.github.com/danielhelfand/ad53ceb06cd7619790a1700a95e3c93a#file-red-hat-openjdk-8-imagestream-L28), the image is pulled from the Red Hat Container Registry and is a `Docker` image.

-The final step in adding the Java `builder image` is to login to your OpenShift cluster using `oc login` and run the following:
+The final step in adding the Java `builder image` is to login to your OpenShift cluster using `oc login` and then run the following:

 ```
 curl -kL https://gist.github.com/danielhelfand/ad53ceb06cd7619790a1700a95e3c93a/raw 2> /dev/null | oc apply -n openshift --as system:admin -f -
 ```

-With the command above, a Java option has been added under the openshift namespace and will now be available.
+With the command above, a Java option has been added under the openshift namespace and will now be available to support Java applications.
 The above command can be used to add `Red Hat OpenJDK8` to `Minishift` or any OpenShift cluster assuming proper permissions are available to the user adding the `builder image`.

 So we have seen how to add a Java option to the Developer Catalog, but how can these `builder images` be utilized to deploy an application component?
 Using `odo`, we can easily leverage `builder images` available in the Developer catalog.
 To see what options are available, `odo` features a command to list components available in the catalog:

 ```
 $ odo catalog list components